drpetersonfernandes/SimpleLauncher/home.md

 PDF files will be opened by the user's default PDF viewer.

 ## Global Search
-This search engine will look for filenames in the System Folder of every system configured in 'Simple Launcher'.<br>
+This search engine will look for filenames (and MAME descriptions if applicable) in the System Folder of every system configured in 'Simple Launcher'.<br>
-From within the search results, users can launch the game.
+From within the search results, users can launch the game and access context menu options.

 ## Favorites
 'Simple Launcher' allows users to save favorite games.
+These can be accessed via the "Favorites" menu item or the dedicated navigation panel button, opening a window to manage and launch your favorite titles.

 ## Play History
-Track system playtime and per game playtime.
+Track system playtime and per-game playtime, including the number of times played and the last played date/time.
+Access this information via the "Play History" menu item or the navigation panel button.

 ## Global Stats
 This window will generate a summary report of every system configured in the frontend.
 It will report: